 In between the narrator’s verses, the chorus sings: “Hang on now Joseph, don’t give up Joseph, fight till you drop.
 We’ve read the book and you come out on top.”

 Like an Ancient Greek chorus, they are outside the action and comment on the story.
-Andrew Lloyd Webber = a latter-day Aeschylus, basically.
+Andrew Lloyd Webber proves he is, basically, a latter-day Aeschylus.

 Go Go Joseph - 1999 Film | Joseph

 All I Ask of You – Phantom of the Opera

 The romantic musical theatre duet, this is Raoul’s gentle love song in The Phantom of the Opera, presented to Christine as the Phantom watches in envy from the shadows.